danreilly/quanet_hdl/README.md

 # goals for this repository

-Retarget Analog Devices's DAQ3 and AD9081 projects to work with the zcu106.
+Retarget Analog Devices's DAQ3 and AD9081 projects to work with the zcu106, or perhaps also the zcu102 if we use that instead.
 Also for general expermentation.

+It implements parts of the block diagram that I uploaded to Basecamp called "dans_transitional_HDL_block_diagram.jpg".

 # DAQ3 status

-The DAQ3 bitfile for the zcu106 now works.
+The DAQ3 bitfile for the zcu106 can fully access the DAQ3 ADCs and DACs.
 The device tree is OK, and linux boots.
-We can write from the DAC, and read from the ADC.

-The new 10G classical link on the zcu106 also works.

 When storing I&Q samples, the DAQ3 HDL uses the 2GByte ddr4 ram as a fifo.
 It uses a total of four bytes to store one 12-bit I sample and one 12-bit Q sample.
 However, this does not limit the capture to just 2G/4 = 512k samples, because the PS simultaneously drains the fifo.
 In practice, I have been able to capture 100ms = 117M samples of consecutive samples to a file on the board, with no loss.

 # AD9081/AD9988 status

 Supposedly the ad9081 HDL works with both the ad9081evb and the 9988evb.
 AD's overview of their HDL is described: